 Understanding the value of your business

-The valuation of a business can be is a complex - and sometimes stressful - issueexperience.
-Many business owners have an inflated idea of the value of their company - which is often and a different value in mind than potential successors or buyers expect.
+The valuation of a business can be a complex - and sometimes stressful - experience.
+Many business owners have an inflated idea of the value of their company – which is often a different value than potential successors or buyers expect.

 To better determine a company’s value, numerous factors must be considered, including the diversity of company, industry and individual business performance.
 While valuation is not an exact science, it can be helpful to use an unbiased, licensed exit planning professional to help owners reach a realistic number.